elwazatikhadija/controlemicroservices/README.md

 # Spring Boot MicroServices
-With the help of this repository you can run microservices using Spring Boot, Spring Cloud, Spring OAuth
+With the help of this repository you can run microservices using Spring Boot

 The application consists of 6 different services